 Prominent among members of the family Don Pero (Pedro) López de Ayala (1332-1407), a Castilian statesman, historian, poet, chronicler, chancellor, and courtier, remembered for his satirical and didactic Libro Rimado de Palacio; were sixteenth century Navarrese nobleman Juan de Ayala; Matías de Ayala, made a Knight of the Order of St. John in 1555; seventeenth...

 Another 55 words (4 lines of text) are included under the topic Early Ayala Notables in all our PDF Extended History products and printed products wherever possible.

 In the United States, the name Ayala is the 513rd most popular surname with an estimated 57,201 people with that name.

 Some of the first settlers of this family name were:

-- Diego de Ayala, who emigrated to America in 1510
+- Diego de Ayala, who immigrated to America in 1510

-- Pedro de Ayala, came to America in 1512
+- Pedro de Ayala, who settled in America in 1512

-- Alonso de Ayala, came to America in 1513
+- Alonso de Ayala, who settled in America in 1513

-Ayala Settlers in the United States in the 17th Century
+Ayala Settlers in United States in the 17th Century